A group activity using visualisation of squares and triangles.

 Can you describe a piece of paper clearly enough for your partner to know which piece it is?

 Here are some arrangements of circles.
 How many circles would I need to make the next size up for each?
 Can you create your own arrangement and investigate the number of circles it needs?

 Imagine a 3 by 3 by 3 cube made of 9 small cubes.
 Each face of the large cube is painted a different colour.
 How many small cubes will have two painted faces?
 Where are they?

-Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?
+Can you fit the tangram pieces into the outline of this goat and giraffe?

 Can you fit the tangram pieces into the outlines of the candle and sundial?